Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Concepts and Discussions

-The reason why we particularly employ asymmetric Hausdorff distance is that CP for separarable system always takes hyperrectangular that takes outer-tangent touch to the practical CP: i.e., we fix the standard of Hausdorff distance always as separable system.
-In order to compare the NS character among different set of SDFs, we would further require additional information for normalizing the Hausdorff distance, i.e., (i) contribution from difference in hypervolumes for separable system, which corresponds to the difference in constraints to individual (separable) SDFs, and (ii) difference in hyperregion that can take non-zero probability distribution values.
-The former can be regarded as the inverse of $\left( R_{\textrm{H}}^{1/f} \right)$ to vanish the dependence of normalization w.r.t. the dimension of configuration space, and the latter as the hypervolume of the practical CP itself.
-Therefore, we expect that average of the NS over all configuration can be the function $M$ of the following:
+Here, $d$ denotes Euclid distance, and the CP0 can be defined by simply taking direct product for configurational polyhedra of constituent SDFs, i.e., the CP0 always takes hyperrectangle (in the present case, rectangle).
+In Eq.~\eqref{eq:hauss}, the reason why we particularly employ asymmetric Hausdorff distance is that CP0 always takes rectangule that takes outer-tangent touch to the practical CP: i.e., we fix the standard of Hausdorff distance always as separable system.
+In order to compare the NS character among different set of SDFs, we would further require additional information for normalizing the Hausdorff distance, i.e., (i) contribution from difference in hypervolumes for separable system, which corresponds to the difference in constraints to individual (separable) SDFs, and (ii) difference in region that can take non-zero probability distribution for $g_{C}$.
+The former can be regarded as normalizing $R_{\textrm{H}}$ by using the inverse of $\left( V_{\textrm{CP0}} \right)^{1/f}$ ($V_{\textrm{CP0}}$ denotes volume of CP0) with considering the dimension of configuration space, $f$.
+For the latter, when we assume that a set of canonical distributions within each CP have the same amount of information about characterizing corresponding nonlinearity of $D_{\textrm{KL}}^{\textrm{ns}}$, employing the same support for probability distributions in CP0 (i.e., for $g_{C0}$) would lead to requiring normalization coming from the information monotonicity for KL divergence with different coarse-graining: Thus, we here expect that $D_{\textrm{KL}}^{\textrm{ns}}/V_{\textrm{CP}}$ can reasonablly correlate with the normalized Hausdorff distance, $R_{\textrm{H}}/\left(V_{\textrm{CP0}}\right)^{1/f}$.
+Figure~\ref{fig:nsh} shows the relationship between average of square-root of NS and the normalized Hausdorff distance for sets of SDFs, which exhibits explicit, positive correlations with gradient $M$, namely,

-Figure~\ref{fig:nsh} shows the relationship between NS and the Hausdorff distance in CPs based on Eq.~\eqref{eq:nsh} for sets of SDFs, which exhibits clear correlations.
-This fact certainly indicate that non-local information about the nonlinearity, NS in SDFs, has profound connection to the geometric configuration of ground-state structures in configuration space.
+These results indicate that while non-local information about the nonlinearity, $D_{\textrm{KL}}^{\textrm{ns}}$, does not show effective correlation with the nonlinearity as vector field (reflecting the local information), its average over possible configuration could have profound connection to the shape of configurational polyhedra, corresponding to the geometric configuration of ground-states on configuration space.